A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Results

 \subsection{Scatter and bias}

 Figure~\ref{fig:prediction2} shows the residuals between the predicted and true values of $f_\mathrm{acc}$, i.e., $\Delta f_\mathrm{acc}$, which is reported as a function of stellar mass.
-Different panels refer to predictions in different ways.
+Different panels refer to predictions based on different input features or different samples.

 The upper left panel shows the smallest amount of scatter, when all available halo and galaxy features calculated in 3-dimensions are included.
 Consistent with Figure~\ref{fig:prediction}, the scatter gets significantly larger in the upper right panel when only observable galaxy features are used.
 Despite the significant increase in the amount of scatter, the prediction remains almost unbiased, except for the low-mass end, where we see the data points tend to be skewed towards positive $\Delta f_{\rm acc}$\footnote{The amount of scatter and bias can be slightly decreased at the low-mass end if we use $\log f_\mathrm{acc}$ as the target instead of $f_\mathrm{acc}$.
 When using $\log f_\mathrm{acc}$ as the target variable, it is the bias and scatter in the ratio between predicted and true $f_\mathrm{acc}$ to be minimised, instead of the absolute difference.}.